 PHL 168, Philosophy of Bioethics, 3 credits - Humanities.
 Introduction to classical ethical theories and their application to contemporary bioethical issues, such as neuroethics, ethics of nanotechnology, stem-cell research, bioterrorism, cloning as well as a broad range of health care issues such as health system reform, international health research, social inequities in health and the allocation of scarce resources.

 BIO 307, Topics in Human Anatomy, 4 credits.
 In-depth study of one or more areas of regional anatomy.
 Course content, format and prerequisites vary with the topic presented.
 Involves hands-on lab activities and/or distance-learning presentations for study of cadaver anatomy.
 Lecture and laboratory.

-POL 120, American National Government & Politics, 3 credits - Social Science.
+POL 120, U.S. National Government and Politics - 3 credits, Social Sciences.
 Theory and practice of democratic government in the United States and the institutions and processes of American government as manifestations of democratic values.
-Representative democracy, federalism, the Presidency, Congress, the Courts, political parties, interest groups, and voting as an expression of, and at times contradictions to, democratic values.
+Representative democracy, federalism, the Presidency, Congress, the Courts, political parties, interest groups and voting as expressions of, and at times contradictions to, democratic values.

 Application and Submission Deadline

 Dual enrollment applications are available in each high school guidance office.
 You may also download a copy of the application.